 The harness is super easy to adjust, which I have also found to be a problem on other models.
 Love the recline, it's a lever on the top of the seat!
 To change the direction of the seat, forward or reverse, just push in the two side buttons.
 No more reading a 10-page manual to figure out how to do it, yippee!
 And notice how high up it sits?
 Wonderful!

+There are so many other nice little touches that makes the Vista an excellent choice for nearly everyone: Tall?
+It has a "no-kick" floating rear axle.
+Short?
+There's a height adjustable handle.
+Green?
+The bassinet is fully lined with organic soybean fiber and cotton.
 Low maintenance?
 The tires are foam, not air, so no worries about pumping or flats.
 Shopper?
 One of the biggest baskets EVER!
 Mechanically challenged?
 Everything on the Vista is user-friendly, from the fold to the recline to the brakes to the seat reversal.
 Fair skinned?
 Pop-out sun shades on the main seat, rumble seat, AND bassinet!

 Big kids?
 Check out my measurements below.
 Messy?
 Fabric is removable and machine washable.
 Tropics?
 Zip-in bug cover.
 Snow and rainy climate?
 Weather shade included.
 Limited storage space?
 Fold is compact, and can be done in one piece, if the seat is forward facing.
 It is smaller, however, if you pop the seat off.